 I am no expert in the English language, but I like to think that I am fairly good at it.
 What I don’t know I research or do a refresher as the case may be.

 Do you want to see your biggest pet-peeve mentioned?
 Suggest it here.
 We can credit you if you desire and if we agree it’s good.
-You may even win a prize for submitting the best one.
+Heck, you may even win a prize for submitting the best one.

 The person in my first scenario is way younger than I am, so I proceeded to enlighten them in the correct way.
 That worked for a while after which they reintroduced their concocted words with poise.
 So much for that.
 Two days after as we were having a similar conversation, they dropped the word again, not once but twice in the same paragraph.
 Now, I am done with that.
 The lesson learned here?
 Some and their words are better left alone.